apacheignite/documentation/sql/sql-queries.md

 In principle, there are two main ways of how a query is executed by Apache Ignite SQL Grid:

-1. If a query is executed against a `REPLICATED` cache then Ignite assumes that all the data is available locally and will run a simple local SQL query passing it directly to H2 database engine.
+First, if a query is executed against a `REPLICATED` cache then Ignite assumes that all the data is available locally and will run a simple local SQL query passing it directly to H2 database engine.
 The same execution flow is true for `LOCAL` caches.
 [block:callout]
 {
   "type": "info",